-If you have been arrested for DUI, then you are currently at risk of losing your driver's license.
+DUI arrests put you at risk of losing your driver's license.
 Even if you didn't cause property damage or bodily injury, your license could be suspended for six months to a maximum of one year.
 For a second DUI conviction within the last five years, your license will be revoked for a minimum of five years.
-If you have been arrested for DUI, you should contact a Fort Myers criminal defense lawyer from Calvo & Calvo, Attorneys at Law without delay.

-You have just ten days to apply for the administrative hearing, if you fail to apply for the administrative hearing within the ten day time frame, then you will lose your right to contest your driver's license suspension.
-The way it works is: if you blew over .08%, then you will get an automatic six month license suspension.
+You only have 10 days to apply for the administrative hearing after your license is suspended.
+If you fail to apply for the administrative hearing within the 10-day time frame, then you will lose your right to contest your driver's license suspension.
+The way it works is that, if you blew over .08%, you will get an automatic six-month license suspension.

 At Calvo & Calvo, Attorneys at Law, we can build a case for the best defense given your circumstances.
 We understand how difficult life would be if you lost your license.
 In some cases, it may be possible to get your driver's license reinstated for hardship purposes, meaning that you would only be allowed to drive to and from work.
 You would have to complete a DUI program within 90 days of receiving your hardship license, and you may be required to have an ignition interlock device installed in your vehicle for up to two years or more.